The climate transition requires solutions for a carbon-free future and new innovative methods to produce green energy.

 A new breakthrough opens doors to personalised sustainable energy.

-A new study has unlocked the path towards affordability and production of the first invisible solar cells by coupling unique properties of titanium dioxide (TiO2) and nickel oxide (NiO).
+study from 2021 has unlocked the path towards affordability and production of the first invisible solar cells by coupling unique properties of titanium dioxide (TiO2) and nickel oxide (NiO).
 Thanks to its “invisible” or transparent nature, the solar cells can be integrated into windows, vehicles, mobile phone screens, and other everyday products.

 Professor Joondong Kim and colleagues from Incheon National University in South Korea published their findings on the Journal of Power Sources in January 2021.
 The team highlighted that TiO2 is an ideal semiconductor in the solar cells as it absorbs invisible ultraviolet light while still letting the visible light pass through them.
 Additionally, it is also environmentally friendly, making it easier to use.